On Land and in the Sea: Recording and composition

+Cover art

+The cover of On the Land and in the Sea features a picture of Cardiacs' current lineup superimposed ontop of an image of a tree, with Jim Smith's face obscured.
+The back cover jokingly gives The Alphabet Business Concern's reasoning for doing so, stating that Jim had attempted a cock sure expression that they had disapproved of and that he "incidentally had neither the poise nor bearing required to carry this off successfully".

 Release

 The release of On the Land and in the Sea was announced in the Cardiacs newsletter.
 The album was released by the band's own label Alphabet Business Concern (ABC) on 2 May 1989 on CD, LP and cassette formats, although was able to be pre-ordered from ABC before that date, and was preceded by the single "Baby Heart Dirt" released on 10 April in seven-inch and twelve-inch formats.
 All releases were distributed by Pinnacle.
 Cardiacs' newsletter also offered a signed copy of the album to recipients sending "a morally uplifting motto or proverb" in fewer than nine words.
-Dutch record label Torso released the album on CD with the inclusion of five extra tracks.
+Dutch record label Torso released the album on CD with the inclusion of unlisted extra tracks consisting of the album's single mixes.
 Cardiacs premiered most of the album's songs at a gig in Scunthorpe, having rehearsed intensely for five days.
 Their subsequent performance at the Salisbury Arts Centre in 1990 was released as the film Maresnest.
 The band's catalogue had become out-of-print by the mid-1990s, leading ABC to reissue all the group's albums, including On Land and in the Sea, on CD in May 1995.
 The ABC edition was re-pressed in 2007, and is currently available digitally on the band's Bandcamp page as well as on CD via their official web store.